zero trust network design

 Assessing your network infrastructure thoroughly is the foundation of a robust zero-trust strategy.
 By mapping out all network elements, including devices, software, and data flows, you can identify security gaps and opportunities for enhancement.
 Identifying vulnerabilities and determining where and how zero trust principles can be applied effectively requires a comprehensive view of your network’s current state.
 Any security measures must be aligned with your organization’s specific needs and vulnerabilities to be effective.
 A clear blueprint of your existing infrastructure will be used to integrate zero trust into your existing network seamlessly.

-Scope the design
+Scope the Zero Trust Network design

 The goal of a zero trust architecture is to achieve it rather than require it to meet all requirements from the beginning.
 A perimeter-based network is no different from this.
 Networks with less maturity may begin with a simple design to reduce administration complexity.
 As systems mature and breaches become more likely, networks must be redesigned to isolate them further.